cconrad/cconrad.github.io/_posts/2014-09-28-running-backuppc-with-lighttpd-instead-of-apache.md

 author_email: webmaster@clausconrad.com
 author_login: claus
 categories:
   - System administration
 comments: true
-date: 2014-09-28 20:10:35 +0000
+date: 2014-09-28 20:10:35 +02:00
 date_gmt: 2014-09-28 18:10:35 +0000
-excerpt: I have been running <a href="https://backuppc.github.io/backuppc/">BackupPC</a>
-  to back up jails on a FreeBSD box for a while now and been very satisfied with its stability.
+excerpt: I have been running <a href="https://backuppc.github.io/backuppc/">BackupPC</a> to back up jails on a FreeBSD box for a while now and been very satisfied with its stability.
 However recently I ran into problems with upgrading Apache, which is used as an optional web interface for BackupPC.
 header: false
 layout: page
 published: true
 sidebar: left
 status: publish
 tags:
   - freebsd
   - backuppc
   - lighttpd
-teaser: "I have been running <a href=\"https://backuppc.github.io/backuppc/\">BackupPC</a> to back up jails on a FreeBSD box for a while now and been very satisfied with its stability.
-However recently I ran into problems with upgrading Apache, which is used as an optional web interface for BackupPC."
+teaser: I have been running <a href="https://backuppc.github.io/backuppc/">BackupPC</a> to back up jails on a FreeBSD box for a while now and been very satisfied with its stability.
+However recently I ran into problems with upgrading Apache, which is used as an optional web interface for BackupPC.
 title: Running BackupPC with lighttpd instead of Apache
 wordpress_id: 787
 wordpress_url: http://www.clausconrad.com/?p=787